-Electrodes are distributed over the brain to detect electrical changes associated with
+Twenty electrodes are distributed symmetrically over the scalp to detect electrical changes in the brain that are associated with

-The normal awake EEG shows 8- to 12-Hz, 50-μV sinusoidal alpha waves that wax and wane over the occipital and parietal lobes and > 12-Hz, 10- to 20-μV beta waves frontally, interspersed with 4- to 7-Hz, 20- to 100-uV theta waves.
+The normal awake EEG shows 8- to 12-Hz, 50-muV sinusoidal alpha waves that wax and wane over the occipital and parietal lobes and > 12-Hz, 10- to 20-muV beta waves frontally, interspersed with 4- to 7-Hz, 20- to 100-muV theta waves.

 The EEG is particularly useful for appraising episodic altered consciousness of uncertain etiology.